Are FIGS available to all first-year students?

 How do I register for a FIGS?

-When you attend an advising day, talk to your academic advisor about taking a FIGS and indicate your choices on the appropriate course registration form.
-You can select only one FIGS course.
-Visit WebReg to register for FIGS courses (course number 01:090:120).
-To see the list of available FIGS, visit the Schedule of Classes.
+When you attend New Student Orientation, talk to your academic advisor about taking a FIGS. You can select only one FIGS course.
+Visit WebReg to register for FIGS courses (course number 01:090:120 or 11:090:120.
+To see the list of available FIGS, visit the 2023 FIGS Course Catalog.
 Don’t delay.
 FIGS fill quickly.